AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ## Install the Live Search Frontend PWA package

-Live Search support on PWA requires installing the `venia-pwa-live-search` package and the Live Search module for Adobe Commerce.
+To enable Live Search on your PWA, you'll need two components.
+Install the `venia-pwa-live-search` package and the Live Search module for Adobe Commerce.

 <InlineAlert variant="info" slots="text">